markuspoerschke/iCal/docs/components/event.md

 #### Timespan

 Unlike the previous types of occurrence, the timespan will consider the actual time, the event takes place.
-A timespan begins a beginning and an end time of an event.
+A timespan defines the start and end time of an event.
 These times define the span within the event will take place.

 The following code example